toymakerlabs/django-webpack-scaffolding/readme.md

 django-admin startproject projectname --template=https://github.com/toymakerlabs/django-webpack-scaffolding.zip --extension=js,json
 ```

+Dont forget the `--extension=js,json` parameter.
+That will affect your package.json file and webpack config.

 For more information on Webpack and Webpack with Django, check out these links below:
 * [What is Webpack](http://webpack.github.io/docs/what-is-webpack.html): An overview of Webpack
 * [Webpack with Django](http://owaislone.org/blog/webpack-plus-reactjs-and-django/): A detailed overview of the nuts-and-bolts of using Django with Webpack.
 By Owais Lone.